rjeschke/cetoneasm/README.md

 Labels and variables (also arguments) defined in `.MACRO` are converted to local labels/variables by prepending `__`, e.g. `__ADDR`.
 A label, consisting of the macro's name and an index is created as the parent label, e.g. `MY_MACRO$1:`.

+There's a special case implemented that allows macro parent labels to be defined *before* `@` was set for the first time.

 **Why .GOTO and .LABEL?**